Fox Corp. begins trading as Disney completion looms

 Fox Corp. consists mainly of Fox Broadcasting, Fox Sports and Fox News.
 Disney is acquiring the Fox movie business, including Twentieth Century Fox, Fox Searchlight Pictures and Fox 2000 as well as Twentieth Century Fox Television, FX Productions and Fox21, with shows including “The Simpsons” and “Modern Family.”

 Fox Corp. is trading under “FOX” and “FOXA” on the Nasdaq Global Select Market.
+In morning trading, shares dipped $1 to $40.70.